New Oral Anticoagulants: New Patient Safety Challenges

 Need technical assistance with registration?
 Call 512-457-7605 between 9:00 a.m. and 4:30 p.m.
 CT.

-Accountability: Participants will understand WHO is accountable for new behaviors to protect patients and caregivers from errors and harm related to new technology adoption.
+Accountability: Participants will understand who is accountable for new behaviors to protect patients and caregivers from errors and harm with novel anticoagulation medication use.

-Ability: Participants will learn the principles of importance in education and how to enable key actors to reduce errors and harm related to new technology adoption.
+Ability: Participants will learn the principles of importance in education, and how to enable key actors to reduce errors and harm with novel agent anticoagulation medication use.

-Action: Participants will learn what direct line-of-sight actions must be taken to prevent harm and reduce errors related to new technology adoption.
+Action: Participants will learn what direct line-of-sight actions must be taken to prevent and reduce the harm of novel agent anticoagulation medication-related adverse drug events.

 CE Participation Documentation